- Download our Moving to Saudi Arabia Guide (PDF)

 Expats in Saudi Arabia can hire domestic workers for a variety of tasks such as cooking, cleaning, childcare and driving.
-The demand for domestic help has increased over the years due to the rising number of working parents.
-Expats can hire domestic workers in Saudi Arabia through licensed agencies, referrals from friends or by advertising in local newspapers.
+You can hire a domestic worker in Saudi Arabia through licensed agencies, referrals from friends, or by advertising an open position.
 It is advisable to conduct thorough background checks and ask for references before hiring a domestic worker to ensure their reliability and trustworthiness.

 Finding a domestic worker in Saudi Arabia